-NB It is the Headteacher's responsibility to contact and refer to the Designated Officer when necessary.
-The only exception is when the allegation is against the Headteacher, in which instance the nominated governor will undertake that responsibility.
+NB It is the Headteacher's responsibility to contact and refer to the LADO when necessary.
+The only exceptions are when the allegation is against the Headteacher, in which instance the nominated governor will undertake that responsibility, or where a member of staff is concerned that appropriate action has not been taken by the Headteacher and/or nominated governor in relation to an allegation against someone who works at the school or feels anxious about reporting to those individuals, in which instance the member of staff should contact the LADO directly in order to safeguard children.